The Man from U.N.C.L.E.: Novels

 Volumes 10–15 and 17 of the series were only published in the United States.

-The Rainbow Affair is notable for unnamed cameos by The Saint, Miss Marple, John Steed, Emma Peel, Willie Garvin, Tommy Hambledon, Neddie Seagoon, Father Brown, a retired Sherlock Holmes (aged nearly 100), and Dr. Fu Manchu.
+Souvenir Press used a different numbering (from Ace) for their editions.

 Whitman Publishing published three hardcover novels aimed at young readers: The Affair of the Gunrunners' Gold and The Affair of the Gentle Saboteur by Brandon Keith, and The Calcutta Affair by George S. Elrick.
-The first two broke the "...Affair" naming convention used by the franchise on most other TV episodes and book releases.

 A children's storybook was written by Walter B. Gibson entitled The Coin of El Diablo Affair.

 The digest-sized Man from U.N.C.L.E.
 Magazine featured original novella continuing the adventures of Solo and Kuryakin.
 Published under the house name "Robert Hart Davis", they were written by such authors as John Jakes, Dennis Lynds, and Bill Pronzini.
 24 issues, which also offered original crime and spy-fiction short stories and novelettes, and occasional SF and fantasy reprints under the title "Department of Lost Stories", ran monthly from February 1966 to January 1968.
 An additional novella entitled "The Vanishing City Affair" was advertised on page 140 of the January 1968 issue for the proposed (but never published) February 1968 issue.
 It is as yet unconfirmed, however, if this novella was shelved for possible future release elsewhere or if it was ever written at all.

-Three science-fiction novels appear to be rewrites of "orphaned" U.N.C.L.E. novel outlines or manuscripts: Genius Unlimited by John Rackham (a pseudonym of Phillifent), The Arsenal Out of Time by McDaniel, and Agent Of T.E.R.R.A. #1: The Flying Saucer Gambit by Jack Jardine (writing as Larry Maddock).